rajat-sirsikar/rajat-sirsikar.github.io/_pages/about.md

 ---
 permalink: /
-title: "Engineering the Future of Structures"
+title: "Engineering the Future of Infrastructure"
 author_profile: true
 redirect_from:
   - /about/